Accreditation Policy

 52 calendar weeks (FTE) in an accredited training post that provides the appropriate depth and breadth of experience necessary to meet the requirements of the particular ARST curriculum.

-The Training Site or Supervisor applying for a reconsideration or appeal under this policy.
+The Training Site or Supervisor applying for a reconsideration under this policy.

-The National Team member responsible for coordinating reconsiderations and appeals.
+The National Team member responsible for coordinating reconsiderations or appeals.

-A day when both the national and relevant regional office are operating.
+A day when both the RACGP national and relevant regional offices are operating.

-An amendment which requires urgent implementation as a necessary result of an amendment to another policy or process.
+11.6 Consequential Amendment An amendment that requires urgent implementation as a necessary result of an amendment to another policy or process.

 General practice term (GPT) 1, GPT2, GPT3 and Extended Skills Training term of the AGPT program.